circonus-labs/nad/DEVELOPMENT.md

 ## Creating a new plugin

-1. Create a directory for plugin. `mkdir /opt/circonus/nad/etc/node-agent.d/my_plugin && cd /opt/circonus/nad/etc/node-agent.d/my_plugin`
+1. Create a directory for the plugin - `mkdir /opt/circonus/nad/etc/node-agent.d/my_plugin && cd /opt/circonus/nad/etc/node-agent.d/my_plugin`
-1. Write plugin, running from command line during development (for an executable)
+1. Write the plugin - running from command line during development
-1. When ready to test plugin create symlink in parent directory `ln -s my_plugin.sh ..`
+1. When ready to test the plugin - create symlink in parent directory `ln -s my_plugin.sh ..`